File and pay your employer health tax

 The employer health tax return is due on March 31 of the following calendar year.

 Employers that cease to have a permanent establishment in B.C. in the calendar year must file their employer health tax return within 90 days of ceasing to have a permanent establishment.

 Employers that declare bankruptcy in the calendar year must file their employer health tax return within 90 days of becoming bankrupt.

-Employers that amalgamate in the calendar year must contact us at 1-877-387-3332 or ITBTaxQuestions@gov.bc.ca for more information.
+Employers that amalgamate or sold their business in the calendar year must contact us at 1-877-387-3332 or ITBTaxQuestions@gov.bc.ca for more information.

 If your employer health tax in the previous calendar year exceeded $2,925, you must make quarterly instalment payments based on the lesser of:

 - 25% of the previous year’s tax, or